bkonkle/rust-example-caster-api/README.md

 To set up your local environment, create a `local.toml` file and a `test.toml` file, using [`local.toml.example`](config/local.toml.example) and [`test.toml.example`](config/test.toml.example) as a guide.

+The `local.toml` config is loaded by default in every run mode.
+In addition, an attempt to load a config file with the name of the run mode is also made - for example, `test.toml` when the `run_mode` is "test".

 This config is read in as part of a [`lazy_static`](https://docs.rs/lazy_static/latest/lazy_static/) instance that is first initialized when the [`main.rs`](apps/api/src/main.rs) module from the `caster_api` app calls `caster_utils::config::get_config()`.

 For CLI tools, however, we have to provide a small `.env` file with a subset of our config values so that tools like `docker-compose` and `sqlx-cli` can read them.
 Use the `.env.example` as a guide.